Itsmigsblahblahblah/Migs-Projects/README.md

 ## Backend

+The backend directory contains machine learning components for crop recommendations:
+- **ml_model**: Transformer-based neural network model for recommending crops based on soil analysis
+- **Data**: Soil analysis data and fertilizer recommendations used by the model

-Currently, the backend services are provided by Firebase.
-In the future, this directory will contain:
+The main backend services are still provided by Firebase, with the ML model serving as an additional service for crop recommendations.

-- Custom API services
-- Server-side logic
-- Database management scripts
+## Documentation

+Documentation is organized in the `docs/` directory:
+- **docs/firebase**: Firebase setup and configuration guides
-- Machine learning models (if applicable)
+- **docs/ml**: Machine learning model documentation
+- **docs/frontend**: Frontend integration guides

 ## Contributing